-Anonymous asked: so how many cartoonists have you met that you thought they were a terrible enough person you throw their comics out? you make it seem likes its a common thing that has happened to you more then once. ive met plenty of cartoonists and none of them seemed like awful people, maybe socially awkward, am i just lucky to have met nice cartoonists?
+Anonymous said: so how many cartoonists have you met that you thought they were a terrible enough person you throw their comics out? you make it seem likes its a common thing that has happened to you more then once. ive met plenty of cartoonists and none of them seemed like awful people, maybe socially awkward, am i just lucky to have met nice cartoonists?

 I’ve been in comics for long enough to know the difference between “socially awkward,” and “stand-offish,” and “kind of a jerk” and “pile of human garbage.”